New drug combo shows promise for Hard-to-Treat lung cancer

 Summary

-This study tests a new drug called befotertinib combined with radiation therapy for people with advanced non-small cell lung cancer that has spread to a few spots (oligometastatic) and has a specific gene change (EGFR mutation).
+This study tests a new drug called befotertinib combined with radiation therapy for people with advanced non-small cell lung cancer that has an EGFR mutation and has spread to only a few spots.
 The goal is to see if this combination can delay cancer growth.
-Researchers will use a blood test (ctDNA) to monitor how well the treatment works.
-About 84 adults aged 18-75 who have not had prior treatment for advanced disease will take part.
+About 84 participants will receive the treatment, and doctors will use a blood test to monitor the cancer's DNA and guide care.

 Get updates